apigeek/architect/README.md

 This BDD notation is called "Gherkin".
 Gherkin is human and machine readable - business analysts, featureers, developers and robots can collaborate.

-New features can be created using any simple text editor - where you'd use ApiGeek-Architect's extensible vocabulary to write them.
+New features can be created using any simple text editor - where you'd use ApiGeek:Architect's extensible vocabulary to write them.

 You can download pre-packaged vocabularies (called Dialects) and/or roll your own with simple Javascript.

 I want to see a working example
 ===============================

-ApiGeek-Architect's features are collections of scenarios.
+ApiGeek:Architect's features are collections of scenarios.

 To improve readability, the keyword AND can be used instead in place of the verbs above.

-You can influence what ApiGeek-Architect understands using @dialect annotations.
+You can influence what ApiGeek:Architect understands using @dialect annotations.

 	@dialects=webapi
 	Feature: Verify that Google is accessible